trinitystake/website/docs/validator/README.md

 To set up a Validator successfully, you should possess a moderate level of proficiency in Linux and networking.
 This guide has been designed to assist users in comprehending all the necessary steps required for setting up a full node and becoming a Validator.

 Once you've become a Validator, it is strongly recommended to explore the following sub-modules to enhance both security and contribute to greater network decentralization.
-- [TMKMS Setup](/docs/category/tmkms-setup): protect your private validator key!
+- [TMKMS Setup](/docs/category/tmkms-setup): protect your private validator key with the Tendermint Key Managemet System
-- [Monitoring Tools](/docs/monitoring): make sure everything works properly on your Validator machine!
+- [Monitoring Tools](/docs/monitoring): make sure everything works properly on your Validator machine
 - [REStake App Setup](/docs/category/restake-app-setup): a guide to join Restake.app and enable your Validator for autocompound
 - [RPC Exposure](/docs/category/rpc-exposure): enable remote execution of functions and access to node services